Waiting for aid: U.S. airline workers 'pawns' in stimulus battle

 United and American have both vowed to bring back employees if lawmakers extend relief.

-"It's like we're in purgatory," said Jennyne Trani, a single mom in Las Vegas who was furloughed by United and has held off on upending her family and moving somewhere more affordable while she awaits news from Washington.
+"It's like we're in purgatory," said Jennyne Trani, a single mom in Las Vegas who was furloughed by United and has held off on moving her family somewhere more affordable while she awaits news from Washington.

 "Just tell us," she said.
 "I gotta figure my life out."